 Fibromyalgia, also referred to as ‘soft tissue rheumatism’ or ‘polymyalgia rheumatica’ (PMR), is a disorder where complaints arise from muscles, tendons and ligaments.
 Fibromyalgia affects people in different ways.
-In some patients it can take toll on everyday life while for others the effects are less severe.
+In some sufferers, it can take toll on everyday life while for others, the effects are less severe.

 Symptoms of fibromyalgia

 - Pain (stinging, burning or aching) affecting various areas in the body, such as the neck, back or legs;